keu/docs/astro/ci-cd.md

 At a high level, these CI/CD pipelines will:

 1. Access Deployment API key credentials.
 These credentials must be set as OS-level environment variables called `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
-This can be done on your local machine or within your CI/CD tool of choice.
-2. Install the Astro CLI
+2. Install the latest version of the Astro CLI.
-3. Build your Astro project into a Docker image, authenticate to Astro using your Deployment API key, and push the image to your Deployment.
+3. Run `astrocloud deploy`.
+This builds your Astro project into a Docker image, authenticates to Astro using your Deployment API key, and pushes the image to your Deployment.

 This workflow is equivalent to the following bash script: